 Connect Bluetooth Headphone to Roku

 Similar to Amazon Fire TV Stick, the Roku is also a multi-platform media streaming device, which can be connected to the supported TV.
-The Roku player does not offer wireless Bluetooth connectivity, but they can have the connection through your smartphone.
+The Roku player does not offer wireless Bluetooth connectivity, but they can have a connection through your smartphone.
 Here is how to connect your Bluetooth headphone with the Roku Player to listen from your TV.

 - Open the app to start using your smartphone as the remote.